 Folk dancing from many countries.

-Come learn the basics of Balkan and other international dance styles.
-Enjoy efficient, cheerful teaching and wonderful music!
+Come learn the basics of Balkan and other International dance styles.
+Enjoy efficient, cheerful teaching and wonderful live music!

 Come and try out Scottish Country Dancing!
 We will go over basic steps and figures and put them together for a few fun dances.

 First-time dancers, learn a few moves and pro tips that will help you enjoy the rest of the Festival.

 Moshe Eskayo, a giant of recreational Israeli dance, passed away a year ago this month.
 We will celebrate his memory through a few of his classic dances.